This series brings together all documents relating to Taking Part

 It includes information on frequency of participation, reasons for participating, barriers to participation and attitudes to the sectors.

-The survey also gathers information on demographics (e.g. age, education), and related areas including: social capital; activities while growing up; volunteering; charitable giving; and tv and internet use.
+The survey also gathers information on demographics (e.g. age, education), and related areas including: social media use; free time activities; volunteering; charitable giving; and TV and internet use.

 In March 2016 DCMS published a strategy outlining proposed developments to the Taking Part survey over the next five years, this includes details of changes to content and methodology.